qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

     data1 = mcsolve_f90(H, psi0, times, [sqrt(0.1) * a], [a.dag() * a, sm.dag() * sm])

 In using the Fortran solver, there are a few limitations that must be kept in mind.
 First, this solver only works for time-independent systems.
 Second, you can not pass a list of trajectories to ``ntraj``.
-Finally, at present, this solver does not give any output has to how far along the simulation has progressed, nor how much time is remaining.
-These issues will be fixed in a later QuTiP release.